 Throughout her speech, she was reassuring: "Even if Artificial Intelligence will ultimately replace some of today's professions, STEM skills are transferable.
 It is important not to set yourself any boundaries and not be afraid to change paths if another one seems more interesting."

 Olga, why did you choose to talk to high school girls about your career path?

 Education is something I feel passionate about because in a world that is very unequal, it is perhaps the best way to "level the playing field" for those who are born into very different circumstances.
 To be able to take advantage of education opportunities however, one needs to know that they exist.
 There were multiple times in my life when I was lucky to be in the right place at the right time, to talk to the right person, and through that I found out that there was a program I could apply for, or a new subject I could learn.
 Now I would like to be that right person for others.

 What would be your advice for high school girls who want to join an STEM course in the new school year?

 I would say, choose your major based primarily on your interests, and not so much on how easy you or your family think it will be for you to find a job afterwards.
 First, your perception of the future job market is likely to be inaccurate.
 Some jobs will be automated and disappear, and many new jobs that do not exist today will appear in their place.
 Second, no matter what you choose to study next, you will continue learning throughout your life.
 This will allow you to both stay up to date in your career, and change your domain should you want to.

 On a more practical level, I would also recommend getting a good basis in maths and learning how to code :)

-This is a significant step forward when you consider that in France, companies have an average of only 15% women managers.
 If you wish to support us in the feminization of our workforce, click here.